What is an egg allergy?

-While anyone can develop an egg allergy, some babies and children have a higher chance of developing the allergy under these circumstances:
+Anyone can develop an egg allergy, but some people have a higher chance than others.
+Risk factors include:

-- Age.
-Egg allergies commonly affect children.
-According to the American College of Asthma, Allergy & Immunology (ACAAI), almost 70 percent of children with an egg allergy outgrow it by the age of 16.
+- Age: Egg allergy most commonly affects children.
+According to the American College of Asthma, Allergy & Immunology (ACAAI), as many as 2 percent of American kids have egg allergy.
+But most of them outgrow it by age 16.

 - rapid drop in blood pressure